 Before family names became officially recognized in Iran, Behzad was known as “Hossein Agha the Painter.”
-During this period, due to his deep admiration for Persian miniature art and especially for the works of Kamal-od-Din Behzad, he chose “Behzad” as his own surname.
+During this period, due to his deep admiration for Persian miniature art and particularly for the works of Kamal-od-Din Behzad, he adopted “Behzad” as his surname.
 Before him, another renowned designer and painter of the time, Hossein Taherzadeh, had also added the name “Behzad” to his surname.
 However, later on, to avoid confusion with another famous miniaturist also named Hossein Behzad, he changed his surname to “Behzad Miniator” (Behzad the Miniaturist).

 Around 1916 (1295 Solar Hijri), Behzad moved his studio from his first chamber to an upper room in Shams-ol-Emareh, where he continued his artistic pursuits.
 It was there that his friendship with the poet Mirzadeh Eshghi began and lasted for years.
 During this time, Behzad’s reproductions (roznagari) of the works of celebrated Persian painters—especially Kamal-od-Din Behzad and Reza Abbasi—gained great popularity.
 Some researchers believe that his reproductions were so meticulously executed and faithful to the originals that it was nearly impossible to distinguish them from authentic works.
-As a result, many of these paintings were purchased by Orientalists and major museums and are now preserved in the collections of national and international art museums around the world.
+As a result, many of these paintings were purchased by Orientalists and major museums and are now preserved in the collections of national and international art museums all around the world.

 Traditional School (Maktabkhaneh), by Master Hossein Behzad

-Hosein Behzad’s Artistic Style and Vision
+Hossein Behzad’s Artistic Style and Vision

 Classification of Behzad’s Works